github/catalyst/docs/_guide/targets.md

 ### Targets and "ShadowRoots"

 Custom elements can create encapsulated DOM trees known as "Shadow" DOM.
-Catalyst targets support Shadow DOM by first traversing the `shadowRoot`, if present.
+Catalyst targets support Shadow DOM by traversing the `shadowRoot` first, if present.

 Important to note here is that nodes from the `shadowRoot` get returned _first_.
 So `@targets` will return an array of nodes, where shadowRoot nodes are at the start of the Array, and `@target` will return a ShadowRoot target if it exists, otherwise it will fall back to traversing the elements direct children.